E3 Trailer: ‘Dragon Quest XI’

-A new trailer was shown for the upcoming “Dragon Quest XI: Echoes of an Elusive Age” at Square Enix’s E3 briefing.
+A new trailer and special editions were shown for the upcoming “Dragon Quest XI: Echoes of an Elusive Age” at Square Enix’s E3 briefing.

 The trailer shows the first look at gameplay “Dragon Quest” fans can look forward to.